 Though it may seem like a great idea, minor beneficiaries can present complications.
 There are legal restrictions that prevent children from directly receiving a death benefit until they reach the age of maturity (typically 18 years old).

 Can a Minor Be a Beneficiary of Life Insurance?

 While some insurance companies may offer the option to name a child as a beneficiary, it may not be the best choice.
 If you die with a minor beneficiary named, chances are they won’t see the money from your life insurance policy for quite some time.

 What Happens When a Beneficiary Is a Minor?

 Let’s say you were to appoint your minor child as your life insurance beneficiary.
 What happens when a minor receives a life insurance death benefit?

 Legally, life insurance companies cannot send a payout to a person who has not reached the age of maturity.
-In most states, this occurs at the age of eighteen, but in other states, the age of maturity can be as high as twenty-one (here’s looking at you, Mississippi).
+In most states, this occurs at the age of 18, but in other states, the age of maturity can be as high as 21 (here’s looking at you, Mississippi).